We are not all technology experts, so here are some answers to your questions.

-If your house is situated in a fibre optique network service area, in most cases, it will be possible to add it to the plans.
-However, it might be necessary to complete a feasibility study.
-Additionally, the availability of services for new developments will be delayed since they were not on the original plans of the project.
-Please call us at 819 623-2825 therefore we will be able to open your file and proceed with verifications.
+If your house is situated in a sector where our services are already available, in most cases, it will be possible to subscribe to our services.
+In certain cases, it might be necessary to complete a feasibility study.
+Additionally, the availability of services for new developments will be delayed as they were not part of the original development plans.
+Please call us at 1 (819) 623-2825 to review your specific needs.

 [INTERNET] How to choose a plan that suits my needs?

-Choosing a right plan depends on two major factors: how many people use Internet in the same time and for what purpose.
+Choosing the right plan depends on two major factors: how many people use Internet simultaneously and for what purpose.
 For example, paying bills and checking emails require a low download speed, however telecommuting (teleworking) and online gaming require a higher download speed to insure a satisfying experience.
-We will help you to choose the right plan when booking your installation appointment.
+We will help you to choose the right plan when scheduling your installation appointment.

-You may transfer your phone number to CTAL only if it is a local number within the same district.
-We will advise you on your phone number transferability.
-It takes 10 business days to complet a phone number transfert.
+You may be able to transfer your phone number to CTAL only if it’s a local phone number.
+It can take up to 10 business days to complete the transfer.

 [TELEPHONY] What options are included in your plan?